itspangler/plaintext-workflow/useful-links.md

 - [merge duplicate entries in Zotero](https://guides.lib.fsu.edu/zotero/content/organize#:~:text=Merging%20Duplicates,column%20to%20merge%20the%20items.)
 - a script to [programmatically merge all duplicates](https://github.com/escaped-echidna/zotero_merge_all_duplicates)
 - check out [Zotero source code on Github](https://github.com/zotero)
+- learn about what you can do with the [Zotero API](https://www.zotero.org/support/dev/web_api/v3/basics)
+- University of Michigan guide for linking [Zotero to Dropbox](https://guides.lib.umich.edu/c.php?g=283066&p=1887491) (and here's one from [Washington State University](https://libguides.libraries.wsu.edu/c.php?g=768677&p=5514205))

 #### Writing stuff